-13. Your page single top objective is to complete the purchase
+6. Your page’s single top objective is to complete the purchase

-Ensure your developers put the key call to action buttons at the same position on each relevant page.
+- Ensure your developers put the key call-to-action buttons in the same position on each relevant page.

 Is your business offering the best opt-in practices and privacy statements?
 People care about their personal information handling and they might not buy if they do not feel ok giving you personal information.

-You website will always have people who are just browsing what you got and try to find it cheaper or better somewhere else.
-Find out what channels are actually bringing conversions and optimise your budget to these “highly converting” channels ones.
-The “Not ready to buy yet” segment are also some of your users who are willing to buy but they are not ready or do not have the money to buy from you or maybe the user is not the actual buyer (housewife needs to wait to get approval from husband).
+The “Not ready to buy yet” segment is also some of your users who are willing to buy but they are not ready or do not have the money to buy from you or maybe the user is not the actual buyer (housewife needs to wait to get approval from husband).
 If that traffic is coming from Google ads, you might want to remarket those visits.
-Check with your digital marketing networks if you can remarket visits who landed on either your product pages or even better the first Shopping cart page.

-19. Returns policy not clear or available.
 Make sure your returns policy is clear and easy to use.
-Check the new “Keep it” option implemented by Amazon, Walmart and other companies that uses artificial intelligence to decide whether it makes economic sense to process a return.
+Check the new “Keep it” option implemented by Amazon, Walmart and other companies that use artificial intelligence to decide whether it makes economic sense to process a return.